Granatina/Template10-wiki/Welcome-|-Nuget.md

 ### WE DON'T LOVE APP.XAML.CS : Application

 The first thing developers will see in Template 10 is that XAML’s Application object is sub-classed.
 Template 10 apps inherit from BootStrapper in their App.xaml.cs, not Application.
 Why?
-Because the implementation required by Application is boilerplate and brittle.
+Because the implementation required by Application is exceedingly complex, and requires too much developer intervention.
 With Template 10, the startup pipeline is simplified from a dozen Launch and Activated overrides to a single, unified OnStartAsync() override.

-Our OnStartAsync() doesn’t hide anything from you.
-Every argument and parameter is still available to the developer, just the web of startup vectors is refactored to one.
+OnStartAsync() doesn’t hide anything from you.
+Every argument and parameter is still available to the developer.
+We've just made it easier, by reducing the massive range of startup vectors found in the base Application class to one.
 This lets you build applications and focus on the logic that matters instead: yours.
 This isn’t a commentary on the Application class.
 Building a platform is complex, and supporting every scenario is very hard.

 ### WE'RE NOT FOR EVERYONE

-We believe that Template 10 is ideal for about 80% of the Windows UWP apps out there.
-The work that we have done is not only good, it’s also common.
-Most apps would instantly benefit from incorporating the library.
+We believe that Template 10 is ideal for about 80% of the Windows apps out there.
+The work that we have done isn't just good.
+The code we've written contains much of the boilerplate code commonly used by developers in their applications.
+To that end, most apps will instantly benefit from incorporating the library.
 That being said, we also recognize that 20 percent of the developers out there probably have their own, custom frameworks and we’re not a fit for them.
-That’s cool.
+That’s fine with us.

 ### THE Template 10 MISSION

 The reason Template 10 exists is NOT to change your framework if you already have one.
 It’s to provide one for those developers who don’t have one or are unhappy with the one they are using.
 We want to be simple.
-We want to be prescriptive, and we want to be as flexible as we can without violating the patterns we want developers to actually adopt.
+We want to be prescriptive, and we want to be as flexible as we can without violating the patterns we want developers to adopt.

 Template 10 is a labor of love by the developers writing it.